-The Office of International Education Services (IES) is responsible for working with you to develop proposals for short-term study abroad programs.
-Faculty-led study abroad programs are 2-6 week international opportunities designed to enhance and complement UMBC’s current academic programs.
-Their lower cost and condensed time frame help larger numbers of students obtain a meaningful study abroad experience, particularly those who are unable to participate in a fall or spring semester travel study program.
-Accepted faculty-led study abroad proposals will be eligible for a tuition waiver – students will only pay the program costs and mandatory fees while earning credits toward their degree.
-The IES Office will help you through the entire process.
+The Center for Global Engagement (CGE) is responsible for working with you to develop proposals for faculty-led study abroad programs.
+Faculty-led study abroad programs are short-term international opportunities designed to enhance and complement UMBC’s current academic programs.
+Their condensed time frame helps larger numbers of students obtain a meaningful study abroad experience, particularly those who are unable to participate semester-long program.
+The CGE will help you through the entire process.

 Faculty-led Study Abroad Program Goals

-- develop programs that complement, enhance, and are integrated into students’ on-campus programs/curriculum to the fullest extent possible
+- Develop programs that complement, enhance, and integrate into on-campus programs/curriculum for students to the fullest extent possible

-The Study Abroad Advisory Committee will evaluate all faculty proposals and will take into consideration the following criteria:
+The Advisory Committee on Education Abroad and Global Learning will evaluate all faculty proposals and will take into consideration the following criteria:

-- new and previously unrepresented study abroad fields of study and/or destinations
+- new and previously underrepresented study abroad fields of study and/or destinations;

-- financial soundness and accessibility of program costs to students
+- financial soundness and accessibility of program costs to students; and

-From there, proposals are sent to the Committee on Non-Standard Program and Administrative Arrangements for further approval at financial, academic, and administrative levels.
+From there, proposals are sent for final financial, academic, and administrative approval.

-IES will provide student and faculty support from start to end of the process, including program development assistance, student selection/vetting help, pre-departure orientation, assistance during the programs, and returnee programming for the year following the abroad experience.
-The IES will also provide:
+CGE will provide student and faculty support from start to end of the process, including program development assistance, student selection/vetting help, pre-departure orientation, assistance during the programs, and returnee programming for the year following the abroad experience.
+The CGE will also provide:

 - help with U.S. and on-site logistics